Licence Under Skilled Worker Visa, Student Visa & Temporary Worker Visa - Sponsorship Certificate

-Any employer who wishes to employ an overseas national is required to ‘sponsor’ them under Skilled Worker Visa and Tier 5 of the Points Based System and must therefore obtain a sponsor licence from the Home Office.
+Any employer who wishes to employ an overseas national is required to ‘sponsor’ them under Skilled Worker Visa and Temporary workers of the Points Based System and must therefore obtain a sponsor licence from the Home Office.

 Any education provider that wishes to enrol an overseas student is required to ‘sponsor’ them under the Student Visa Category and must also obtain a sponsor licence from the Home Office.

 There are various requirements for various types of establishment that need to be fulfilled before a sponsor licence will be granted by the Home Office.

 A. Who can apply for the licence?

-Any establishment in the UK can make an application, if they are considering sponsoring overseas nationals to work in the UK (Skilled Worker Visa) or if they wish to become a sponsor for Temporary workers (TIER 5) or if they wish to enrol students in their educational establishments (Student Visa Category).
+Any establishment in the UK can make an application, if they are considering sponsoring overseas nationals to work in the UK (Skilled Worker Visa) or if they wish to become a sponsor for Temporary Workers Visa or if they wish to enrol students in their educational establishments (Student Visa Category).

 There must be no evidence that the organisation is a threat to immigration control – the Home Office will look at the history and background of the organisation and its key personnel.
 The organisation must nominate a ‘level 1 user’, a ‘level 2 user’, a ‘key contact’ and an ‘authorising officer’ to operate the sponsorship management system.
 The organisation must be able to comply with its sponsor duties by showing the necessary human resources systems are in place.
 All the required supporting documents must be submitted with the application and the organisation must meet the additional requirements for the tier and category they are applying under.